Homebase: Administration and closure

 On Christmas Eve 2024, it was announced that B&Q would purchase and convert three Homebase stores in the Republic of Ireland.
-On 6 January, it was announced that B&Q had purchased another five stores (Altrincham, Basingstoke, Biggleswade, Leamington Spa and Worcester).
+On 6 January, it was announced that B&Q had purchased another five stores in Altrincham, Basingstoke, Biggleswade, Leamington Spa and Worcester.
 On 28 February, it was announced that Wickes would acquire four UK Homebase leases, including one store that had already closed.

 The final day of trading for the four remaining original Homebase stores was 22 March 2025.
 The remaining four original stores to close were Bishop's Stortford, Frome, Market Harborough and Sevenoaks.
 All of these stores were converted as The Range not long afterwards.

 Legacy

-On 26 June 2025, BBC Radio 4 broadcast a 25-minute documentary about Homebase as part of their Toast series about defunct businesses.
+On 26 June 2025, BBC Radio 4 broadcast a 25-minute documentary about Homebase as part of its Toast series about defunct businesses.